lilyrubich/crossroad-manager/README.md

 To increase the throughput of an intersection, the application has a task that calculates the optimal operating time of each traffic light.

 The yellow light only comes on for traffic lights for drivers and only 1 second before the green light turns on.

+When traffic light is turned on (green) one visitor from the queue can cross the intersection per 1 second.